 About Bexi('s)

-living with eczema, Sjögren's, & dysautonomia
+living with Sjögren's (SHOW-grins) & dysautonomia (dis’-oughta-know’-me-uh)

-I have really dry, sensitive skin and eczema.
+I have really dry, sensitive skin and used to have eczema.
 From childhood, buying and using personal care products was like negotiating a minefield; I never knew what would cause a flare-up.
 The condition of my skin dictated my lifestyle; no makeup, no wool or acrylic clothing, limited social outings, no camping or athletic events.
 The questions would always be, "Will my skin be OK with this?" and "Do I want to deal with the concerned questions and gawking stares from people?"

 Drugs provided temporary relief.
 Commercially available skincare products, such as Aquaphor, Vaseline and Eucerin, just made my skin oily, sticky and itchy, and worse, caused breakouts.
 Other products from Aveeno, Neutrogena, Mary Kay and Alba Botanica left my skin dry and itchy.
 Natural solutions suggested by doctors, such as oatmeal and saltwater baths and butter scrubs, were ineffective.